-Expenditures: Personal Services Contractual 2011/12 Actual 62,331 10,127 2012/13 Adopted 64,197 3,803 2012/13 Adjusted 70,000 4,061 2013/14 Mgr Rec 70,000 700 % Change From Adopted 9.0% -81.6%
+Expenditures: Personal Services Contractual Commodities Capital Other 2011/12 Actual 62,331 10,127 13,899 12,209 2012/13 Adopted 64,197 3,803 7,539 4,000 2012/13 Adjusted 70,000 4,061 15,099 5,490 2013/14 Adopted 70,000 700 4,750 2,000 % Change From Adopted 9.0% -81.6% -37.0% -50.0% Total Expenditures 98,566 79,539 94,650 77,450 -2.6% Funding Sources: Library Bequests Friends of the Library Library Donations Total Funding Sources 306 24,545 73,715 98,566 - 8,500 71,039 79,539 - 14,624 80,026 94,650 - - 77,450 77,450 -100.0% 9.0% -2.6% Personnel - Authorized FTE .00 .00 .00 .00

-Commodities 13,899 7,539 15,099 4,750 -37.0%

-Capital 12,209 4,000 5,490 2,000 -50.0%

-Other - - - -

-Total Expenditures 98,566 79,539 94,650 77,450 -2.6%

-Funding Sources:

-Library Bequests 306 - - -

-Friends of the Library 24,545 8,500 14,624 - -100.0%

-Library Donations 73,715 71,039 80,026 77,450 9.0%

-Total Funding Sources 98,566 79,539 94,650 77,450 -2.6%

-Personnel - Authorized FTE .00 .00 .00 .00

-LIBRARY - GRANTS AND GIFTS
+LIBRARY - GRANTS AND GIFTS 456 - 26

 - Continued development of the design for renovation and expansion of the facility at 515 Douglas with architectural firm Meyers, Scherer, and Rockcastle LLC.
 (Bequests, Donations, and APL Friends Foundation) - Received \$60,000 from the Roy J. Carver Charitable Trust for the renovation and expansion project. - Employed a Construction Advisor to assist Library staff with architectural design development, locating and readying premises from which to operate during the construction period, and the bid solicitation process.
-(Bequests) - Engaged engineers and other technical and professional consultants to perform work in preparation for construction, including: - o Geotechnical exploration of the soil beneath the rain garden (Bequests) - Surveying of library property, vacation and platting of the alley west of the building, entering into an access easement with the First United Methodist Church to allow public traffic to flow over a portion of its lot (Bequests) - Assessment of the existing facility for the presence of environmentally hazardous materials (Bequests) and the subsequent design of an abatement project (Building Project Donations) - Commissioning tasks related to Leadership in Energy and Environmental Design (LEED) Silver Certification (Bequests) - Entered into a two-year lease agreement for an auxiliary facility for storage and bookmobile parking (Building Project Donations) - Continued funding Project Smyles to provide reading programs for children and instruction for daycare providers in the encouragement of reading and early literacy skill development.
-(Direct State Aid, APL Friends Foundation, APL Teen Advisory Group, and grants from: Central lowa Library Service Area, Morning Rotary, Target, and United Way of Story County) - Maintained "Books for Babies" program, which provides a children's book to each Story County newborn and a packet for parents to encourage reading with children.
+(Bequests) - Engaged engineers and other technical and professional consultants to perform work in preparation for construction, including: - Geotechnical exploration of the soil beneath the rain garden (Bequests) - Surveying of library property, vacation and platting of the alley west of the building, entering into an access easement with the First United Methodist Church to allow public traffic to flow over a portion of its lot (Bequests) - Assessment of the existing facility for the presence of environmentally hazardous materials (Bequests) and the subsequent design of an abatement project (Building Project Donations) - Commissioning tasks related to Leadership in Energy and Environmental Design (LEED) Silver Certification (Bequests) - Entered into a two-year lease agreement for an auxiliary facility for storage and bookmobile parking (Building Project Donations) - Continued funding Project Smyles to provide reading programs for children and instruction for daycare providers in the encouragement of reading and early literacy skill development.
+(Direct State Aid, APL Friends Foundation, APL Teen Advisory Group, and grants from: Central Iowa Library Service Area, Morning Rotary, Target, and United Way of Story County) - Maintained "Books for Babies" program, which provides a children's book to each Story County newborn and a packet for parents to encourage reading with children.
 (Direct State Aid) - Made use of supplemental funding for print and non-print collections.
 (Ames Public Library Friends Foundation) - Featured programs for adults and children throughout the year.
 (Ames Public Library Friends Foundation) - Enhanced summer reading programs for youth.
 (Ames Public Library Friends Foundation) - Held special summer programs, including magic show, for children.
 (Donations)

-ANIMAL SHELTERING/CONTROL
+ANIMAL SHELTERING/CONTROL 442 -- 2538